BU Logo

 Please feel free to stop by my zoom office hours.
 I'm happy to talk with you about the course, research in AI, computer vision, machine learning, your plans for the future, or anything else.
 Check out my personal web page (in need of updating...) to get to know me a little.

-Stan is responsible for teaching the two laboratory sections and helping you out during his office hours.
+The TF Stan Lai is responsible for teaching the two laboratory sections and helping you out during his office hours.
 He will also help me design the written homework and programming projects, and he will manage the graders.
 Please contact the TF first if you have questions about your homework grades.
+The Co-Instructors Yiwen Gu and Mahir Patel are responsible for co-teaching the lectures and provided help with the course materials outside the classroom.
+Please see them in their office hours if you have any questions about the lecture materials.

 Learning Objectives